clnbtlr/StirlingEngine/README.md

 ![idealPV](https://github.com/clnbtlr/StirlingEngine/assets/125999934/fc2a1bdd-23ac-4596-ae44-eb3dec6cc750)

 The ideal Stirling cycle T-s diagram is calculated, again using the different thermodynamic process relationships, and the measured P-V data is recalculated into T and s.
 The values for heat, work and thermal efficiencies are calculated and output to the console.
 The ideal Carnot efficiency was found to be ~19% while the actual efficiency was ~0.4%.

+## Data analysis with Python
+The python script readStirlingData.py works in the same fashion as the matlab script.
+The pressure and volume data from the Arduino is imported from the data.csv file included in the directory.
+The P-V and T-s values are calculated and followed by plotting of the diagrams.
+Efficiency results are identical to the matlab results.